So you bought a condo, how exciting!

-Your condo’s dwelling coverage depends upon the amount it would cost for making the repairs for the damages.
-This means that you need to take into consideration the full rebuild cost along with the labor prices.
+Your condo’s dwelling coverage depends upon the amount it would cost to make the repairs for any property damage.
+This means that you need to take into consideration the full rebuild cost along with the labour prices.
 Most of the dwelling policies are of the Replacement Cost Value (RCV) type.

 This means that your coverage limit is the exact replacement amount you are entitled to, without any depreciation.
 For additional clauses, including liability insurance or other such covers, look into the specifics with care.

-Therefore, make sure you check the declaration page of your insurance properly to know proper reimbursement procedures.
+Therefore, make sure you check the declaration page of your condo insurance properly to know the proper reimbursement procedures.

 To get a rough estimation, here’s what you should do to anticipate the dwelling coverage:

 - Find out the average pricing per square foot that is charged by home builders in a usual scenario.